lurume84/bling-desktop/README.md

   * Sleep: By default this is 5 seconds.
 The time to sleep until checking again if snapshot has been successful.
   * Retries: By default this is 10.
 Number of times to check if snapshot was successful.
 Combined with sleep, this means we will wait 50 seconds to consider snapshot was unsuccessful.
   * Output: By default this is %userprofile%/Documents/Download/Thumbnails.
+* LiveView
+  * Output: By default this is %userprofile%/Documents/Download/Videos.
+  * UseLocalTime: By default this is disabled.
+Saves each video in your computer's timezone instead of UTC.
+  * Endpoint: By default this is http://127.0.0.1:9191/live.
+Change port in case you have another application using it.

 * Example